AjayRaja05/Software-Testing-Laboratory/EXP1.md

 AIM:
 To write python programs for do…while, while, for, switch and if…else and test with possible test Cases

 Algorithm:

-Start the program.\n
+Start the program.

-Create separate files for each given program.\n
+Create separate files for each given program.

-Write simple program for each construct.\n the program with possible test cases.\n
+Write simple program for each construct.

+the program with possible test cases.

 Stop the program.

 Program:
 1.DO WHILE: